EwyRostam/EwyRostam/README.md

 <h3 align="center">I'm a passionate Fullstack Developer from Stockholm, Sweden.</h3>

 ## 🙋‍♂️ I'm Ewy Rostam and I study and learn design & development.
 I really enjoy learning languages and frameworks like React and javascript and much more, as well as work in WordPress because of the big community and templates.
 I also enjoy wireframing, ui, ux, and design in general.
-You can check out my repositories to see my work
+You can check out my repositories to see my work.

 - 🔭 I’m currently working at **(salt)**

-- 🌱 I’m currently learning **React. & alot of other**
+- 🌱 I’m currently learning **React. & alot of other languages**

 - 👨‍💻 All of my projects are available at [link](https://github.com/ewyrostam?tab=repositories)